fdasabino/nextjs_group_8_app/README.md

 - [x] Understanding the benefits of naming conventions.

-- [x] Know how to use Search Engine Optimisation in a single-page application.
+- [x] Know how to use Search Engine Optimization in a single-page application.

 - [x] Know how to publishing websites.